AdobeDocs/commerce-frontend-core/src/pages/guide/responsive-design/css.md

 ---
-group: frontend-developer-guide
-title: CSS in responsive design
+title: CSS in Responsive Design | Commerce Frontend Development
-functional_areas:
-  - Frontend
+description:
 ---

-## In this topic
+# CSS in responsive design

 Stylesheets are the main tool in responsive web design (RWD) implementation.
 This topic describes the mechanisms and approaches to building RWD used in the default themes.
 To re-use them in your custom theme, make your theme [inherit][theme-inherit] from the Blank theme.